Constellations in prime elements of number fields: Construction of pseudorandom measures and estimates of weighted densities

 provided that $M$ is sufficiently large.
-Here, $\tide$ is a strictly positive constant depending on $\delta$, $\omom$, $\DD$ and $S$. \end{itemize}

-In Subsection~\ref{subsection=positiverelativedensity}, we will take these two steps by switching among the three worlds; see Proposition~\ref{proposition=positiverelativeweighteddensity}.
-To define $\tilde{\lambda}$, we also need to choose $\chi$ as in Setting~\ref{setting=section7-2}.
-However, we can fix it as we like, and hence in what follows we sometimes omit writing the dependence on $\chi$ explicitly; see also Remark~\ref{remark=chi}.
+Here, $\tide$ is a strictly positive constant depending on $\delta$, $\omom$, $\DD$ and $S$. \end{itemize} In Subsection~\ref{subsection=positiverelativedensity}, these two steps will be implemented by switching among the three worlds.
+Figure~\ref{fig:4} illustrates the switchings; see Proposition~\ref{proposition=positiverelativeweighteddensity} for the precise statement.
+To define the measure $\tilde{\lambda}$, we also need to choose $\chi$ as in Setting~\ref{setting=section7-2}.
+Since the choice of $\chi $ can be fixed throughout the paper, in what follows we sometimes omit to write the dependence on $\chi$ explicitly.